 - Most medical assistants change the dressing of the patients.

-- They also handle the proper availability of medical equipment, assist in CT scans or MRIs.
+- They also handle the proper availability of medical equipment and assist in CT scans or MRIs.

 - Medical assistants are also responsible to supervise laboratory testing.
 They get directions from physicians on which test to perform and proceed with collecting the samples.
 They pack the samples and send to laboratories.

-- Medical assistants take care of medications and injections, send prescriptions to pharmacies.
+- Medical assistants take care of medications and injections, and send prescriptions to pharmacies.

-Getting credentialed is also beneficial for the professional career and growth of the medical assistants.
-Having a professional certification means that they are properly trained to perform their duties and they get good salary offers from employers.
+Getting credentialed is also beneficial for the professional career and growth of medical assistants.
+Having a professional certification means that they are properly trained to perform their duties, and they get good salary offers from employers.